Political Science (POLI) | Faculty of Arts

 POLI 2140 3 credits

-Students come to understand political forces and the issues – both domestic and foreign – which shape the political systems of Asia.
-Students are introduced to the government and politics of key states in Asia, as well as the external relations that shape their domestic politics.
+Students come to understand political forces and issues which shape the political systems of Asia.
+Students are introduced to the government and politics of states in Asia, as well as the external relations that shape their domestic politics.
 Students learn about the dynamics that shape the character and quality of contemporary Asian political systems, the underlying assumption being that "they who know only one country, know no country well."

 Level: UG